How to Calculate Your Coverage Amount

 When considering the needs of your dependents, you may decide to apply for coverage that will be in force until your kids are out of the house.
-You may also opt for a term that lasts until your mortgage has been paid off, or until your retirement goals have been reached.
-Whatever your family’s needs are, you may decide to plan for insurance coverage during your income-earning years to protect your future earnings.
+You may also opt for a term policy that lasts until your mortgage has been paid off, or until your retirement goals have been reached.
+Whatever your family’s needs are, it’s wise to plan for insurance coverage during your income-earning years to protect your future earnings.

-Debts held jointly, or with a cosigner, will become the sole responsibility of the living party - regardless of their ability to pay.
+Debts held jointly, or with a cosigner, becomes the sole responsibility of the living party—regardless of their ability to pay.
 For that reason, it’s important to ensure that your life insurance policy can pay off any outstanding debts.
 When planning the amount of your life insurance policy, be sure to include your mortgage, credit card balances, car loans, personal loans, student loans, and any other bills you may have.
 The key here is to be transparent about your personal and jointly-held obligations, well before the unexpected happens.

 Passing away without a plan for your financial obligations can be devastating.
 Your heirs may be responsible for your debts or may have to face creditors and collectors to cover your unpaid financial obligations.

 Funerals don’t come cheap these days, with the median cost in 2019 checking in at somewhere between $7,500 and $9,000.
 This amount only covers basic burial expenses, such as the funeral home’s services, the cemetery, and the grave marker or headstone.
 If your family doesn’t have several thousand dollars saved to spend on a funeral, you may want to increase the amount of your life insurance coverage to cover these expenses.